What Are Straight Sewn Borders?

 Straight sewn quilt borders, also called butted borders, are quick and easy to sew -- that's probably why they are the most popular.
 Borders are sewn to the sides of the quilt, then to the top and bottom edges, extending straight across the ends of the first borders.

 It's not unusual for the four edges of an unfinished quilt top to all be slightly different lengths, because they're often stretched out of shape a bit from handling.
-Never measure a quilt's outer edges to determine border length.
-Sewing on borders of varying lengths will make the differences even more obvious.
+Never measure a quilt's outer edges to determine border length, because adding borders of varying lengths will make the differences even more obvious.